William-Olson/route-harness/README.md

 #### Class Parameters

-##### When using the _harness.use(...)_ approach

-You will by default get an object passed to your route class constructors containing a harness property.
-Note that this is not the same harness object that is returned from the `new Harness()` call.
-The harness property on the param object allows you to define your routes with the `get, post, put, delete` methods.
-The param object will also include any properties that were passed in with the `inject` option.
+You will by default get an object passed to your route class constructors containing injected dependencies as properties.
+There will be a router property provided by route-harness.
+The router property allows you to define your sub-routes with the `get, post, put, delete` methods.

-##### When using the _harness.mountRoutes(...)_ approach

-When implementing the `harness.mountRoutes` style (rather than the `harness.use` approach), your route class constructors by default will get an object as a param.
-This object will have any injectables provided via the inject options as well as a restHarness property for establishing your routes from within the constructor.
+You can also customize what your constructors get injected with via the `factory` option.
+The factory function will receive the route class as well as any injected dependencies as its parameters.
+The factory function expects the newly created class instance as its return value.
+Note: You can use the injected router property for passing into your route classes here or use the harness dependency for fetching the router from within the class.

 #### Logging

 There is nothing logged to the console by default.
 You can provide the customWrapper option to handle logging however you please.

-### Options:
+## Advanced Options:

 All options are optional and calling `new Harness(app)` using 1 param is supported.